uwiger/parse_trans/doc/exprecs.md

-Whenever record definitions need to be exported from a module, inserting a compiler attribute, `export_records([RecName|...])` causes this transform to lay out access functions for the exported records:As an example, consider the following module:
+Whenever record definitions need to be exported from a module, inserting a compiler attribute, `export_records([RecName|...])` causes this transform to lay out access functions for the exported records:

+As an example, consider the following module:
 <pre>
   -module(test_exprecs).
   -export([f/0]).